PrzeMazur95/WannabeGuide/README.md

  * All topics
     * route to see all topics
     * view page to render all topics
+    * route to edit specific topic
- * New topic
+    * route to delete specific topic
     * route to add new topic
     * route to store new topic
-    * validation of required fields as topic and desciription, name has to be unique
+    * all routes has their own validation
     * if name exists in db, or it is some any other error, it will be show on page
     * show flash pop up, when new topic has been added
     * form data stays when added topic has the same name which is an error